tagspaces/documentation/docs/web-clipper.md

 - **Geo Coordinates Extraction:** For URLs from mapping services like OpenStreetMap or Google Maps, the extension extracts geo coordinates and converts them to a geo tag, embedded in the file name.
 - **Plus Codes Support:** The geo tag can be converted to [Open Location Code](https://github.com/google/open-location-code) or Plus Codes, which provide a simpler and more readable representation of geo coordinates (used in Google Maps).
 - **Automated Tagging:** When saving a screenshot, the domain of the webpage, current date, and the "screenshot" tag are automatically added to the file, making search and organization easier within TagSpaces and other applications.
+- **Auto-Tag Extraction:** The extension can extract tags from page metadata (meta keywords, article tags, category URLs, and JSON-LD data) and populate the tags field automatically.
+A **Clear Tags** button is available to quickly remove all extracted or manually entered tags.

 <CenteredImage
     caption="A screenshot showing the extracted geo location as Plus Code"